kvlimon/Over_Ride/LEVEL_0x06/README.md

 	return uVar2;
 }
 ```

+## Vulnerability
+The vulnerability lies in the fact that in the program we can precisely recover the password at a specific moment.

+## Attack design
-Let's go as simple as possible, we want 0 as a return value, and to get 0 we have to satisfy this condition ->
-`if  (param_2 == local_14)`, let's use gdb to obtain the number obtained at this time :
+Let's go as simple as possible, we want 0 as a return value from **`auth()`**, and to get 0 we have to satisfy this condition -> `if (param_2 == local_14)`, let's use gdb to obtain the number obtained at this time.
 ```
 (gdb) b *0x80487ba
 Breakpoint 1 at 0x80487ba